MasterAir/Corndel-DE-workshop-01-Learner/README.md

 | ![Allow github access](/images/allow.png) |
 |:--:|

-4. You should now be able to repeat step 2 above but when you click on `Clone from GitHub` at the top it will give you a list of repositories you can clone.
-Also try copying and pasting the URL for this repository into the window at the top after selecting 'Clone from GitHub'.
-Then select where you will store the files on your computer.
+4. You should now be able to repeat step 2 above, but when you click on `Clone from GitHub` at the top, it will give you a list of repositories you can clone.
+Also, try copying and pasting the URL for this repository into the window at the top after selecting 'Clone from GitHub'.
+Then, select where you will store the files on your computer.

 | ![Clone](/images/clone.png) |
 |:--:|